-Here’s how you could be launching a brand-new career in tech by Autumn 2018.
+Apply now and you could be launching a brand-new career in tech by November 2019.

-From project managers to UX analysts, software consultants to testers, careers in digital are as varied as our students.
+From software developers to product managers and testers, careers in digital are as varied as our students.

 Here’s a timeline for achieving that goal

-1. Get your application in for Cohort G7 (Glasgow) or E24 (Edinburgh)
+1. Get your application in for Cohort G14 (Glasgow) or E33 (Edinburgh)

 If your application is successful, you’ll be invited to our Edinburgh campus for an interview.